iobis/sg-12-training/dataset.md

 An example solution is available at <https://github.com/pieterprovoost/sg-12-dataset>.
 If necessary, download the notebook from GitHub and upload it to your scripts folder.

+To generate a Darwin Core Archive from Darwin Core data frames, you can use the <https://github.com/pieterprovoost/r-dwca-writer> package.

 ## Pushing your work to GitHub

 ![](images/jupyter_push.png)